Alexedishi/Gates-of-the-Bosphorus/.docs/readme.txt

 Yugoslavism: Foster unity between the Slavic peoples of the Balkans to form Yugoslavia.
 The Triune Dream: Minor journal entry for Slovenia and Croatia to form the Triune Kingdom.

-What to expect in 2025:
+What to expect in the future:
-First Phase of Turkish Flavor from the Tanzimat to the First Constitutional Era with Mechanics to simulate the slow centralization of the Ottoman state.
 Extension of Greek Flavor into the National Schism and self-coup by Metaxas.
-Extension of Turkish Flavor, from the İstibdat Era, through to the Young Turks, and ending with Ataturk's reforms.
+Extension of Turkish Flavor, from the İstibdat Era, through to the Young Turks, and ending with Atatürk's reforms.
 Extensions of Montenegrin, Serbian, and Bulgarian Flavor at least into the 1910s.
-Bosnian Flavor from the Austrian Campaign in 1878 up to it's union with Yugoslavia.
+Bosnian Flavor from the Austrian Campaign in 1878 up to its union with Yugoslavia.
 Albanian Flavor from the League of Prizren in 1878 at least into the 1910s.

-What to expect further into the future:
 Mechanics for the Macedonian Question, turning it into a three-way political struggle between Greece, Serbia, and Bulgaria.
 A struggle-like journal featuring the Russo-Ottoman fight over the Caucasus.